The Good Relationship

 But herein lies the curse…

-Spending $20,000 of a $25,000 raise tends to turn a $100,000 lifestyle into $120,000.
+Spending $20,000 of a $25,000 raise often bumps a $100,000 lifestyle up to $120,000.

 And $505,000, gets us just past 4.

-And then, very truly, our much anticipated raise actually bites us in the @$$.
+And then, very truly, our much-anticipated raise actually bites us in the @$$.

 Don’t turn down a raise or bonus - just check yourself before you treat yourself.